vergarapog/sunnyside-challenge/README.md

 # SunnySide Frontend Mentor Challenge

 A web developer challenge provided by frontendmentorio where you can improve your front-end skills by building real projects.
-It helped me hone myreal-world HTML, CSS and JavaScript skills whilst working to professional designs.
+It helped me hone my real-world HTML, CSS and JavaScript skills whilst working to professional designs.

 [Live Site](https://sunnysideinc.netlify.app/)